GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_CHANNEL_LEAVE {#channel-leave-frame}

-An MC_CHANNEL_LEAVE frame (type=TBD-03) is sent from server to client in either the unicast connection or a channel, and requests that a client leave the given channel.
+An MC_CHANNEL_LEAVE frame (type=TBD-03) is sent from server to client, and requests that a client leave the given channel.

 If the client has already left or declined to join the channel, the MC_CHANNEL_LEAVE is ignored.